-An Interview with Professor Lynda Gratton, London Business School
+An Interview with Professor Lynda Gratton, Bestselling Author of The 100 Year Life

 The dynamic of change in the post-COVID-19 era will combine new technologies, revised business priorities and shifting demographics leading to the 100 year life.
 But advances in technology and longevity have not been matched by supporting innovations to our social structures.
 Lynda Gratton looks at new leadership strategies as a path out of crisis.

 Leading an organization through the uncertainty of COVID-19

 Celebrated US Army General Stanley McChrystal will join WORKTECH CEO, Philip Ross in a debate about how the role of leadership is changing in these unprecedented times.
 McChrystal will share a new philosophy for leadership and team curation, whereby the role of leaders is to boost team morale, inspire and motivate.
 Given the current pandemic crisis, Philip Ross and General Stanley McChrystal will discuss the uncertain future of work and the importance of adaptability for organisations to become more resilient in the future.

 Re-imagining the Future of Work

 How Siemens reimagined the future of work for more than 100,000 employees

 Amidst the ongoing pandemic, a global MNC made the bold move to endorse mobile working for over 100,000 employees in 600 locations around the world.
 Siemens has defined and will share strategies behind the ‘New Normal Working Model’ which fits seamlessly into the concept of the future of work.